Dhonowlgos

 The economic sustenance of Dhonowlgos heavily relied on the output of these abbeys.
 Farmers working the abbey lands contributed a portion of their harvest as a tax, creating a sustainable agrarian economy.
 Additionally, commercial activities within the abbey's territories were taxed, providing a steady income stream.
 Administrative fees for various services further bolstered the abbeys' financial resources.

 Beyond economic management, abbeys functioned as regional administrative centers.
 They were responsible for local governance, maintaining civic order, and providing basic services to their inhabitants.
-The integration of Hlrike Brocks, military units, within the abbey structure was crucial.
+The integration of Hlirke Brocks, military units, within the abbey structure was crucial.
 These units protected the abbey's territories and enforced its decrees, ensuring compliance and security within their jurisdictions.

 Regional Governance - Hghsbh’hendh

 The Hghsbh’hendh, or Circles of Faith, served as regional governments within Dhonowlgos.
-Each Circle comprised a federation of abbeys, pooling resources and administrative capabilities.
+Each circle comprised a federation of abbeys, pooling resources and administrative capabilities.
 Dominated by the more affluent and strategically located abbeys, these Circles were instrumental in regional governance.

 The Hghsbh’hendh's primary role was in economic and political management.
 They collected taxes and produce from their constituent abbeys, redistributing these resources to ensure regional prosperity.
 Their ability to resell goods and produce across the nation played a significant role in stabilizing the national economy.